Advancement and recognition in Scouting America: Scouts BSA

-Scouts BSA Advancement
+Advancement in Scouts BSA

-The advancement program for Scouts BSA (formerly known as Boy Scouting) has two phases.
+The advancement program for Scouting America (formerly known as Scouts BSA) has two phases.
 The first phase of Scout to First Class is designed to teach the Scoutcraft skills, how to participate in a group and to learn self-reliance.
 Scout is the joining rank, and is awarded when the Scout demonstrates a rudimentary knowledge of the Scouting ideals.
 Tenderfoot, Second Class and First Class have progressively harder requirements in the areas of Scoutcraft, physical fitness, citizenship, personal growth and Scout Spirit.

 Focus turns toward individual achievement, leadership and community service once First Class is earned.
 The ranks of Star, Life and Eagle require a set number of merit badges (minimum of 21 for Eagle Scout, with 13 from a compulsory list), as well as a minimum of time spent in a troop leadership position, and community service requirements, among other things.
 The rank of Eagle Scout requires the Scout plan, develop and lead their own service project that benefits their community or an organization other than Scouting.
 In 2010, the Life Scout rank added a specific teaching requirement, where a Star-rank Scout must teach a younger Scout certain requirements for one of the early ranks.

-Several religious emblems programs are administered by various religious institutions and recognized by the BSA.
+Several religious emblems programs are administered by various religious institutions and recognized by Scouting America.
 These are generally recognized by a medal and an embroidered square knot.
-Many other advancement and recognitions—such as the 50-Miler Award, BSA Aquatics Awards, Outdoor Ethics Awards, Crime Prevention Award, Emergency Preparedness Award and World Conservation Award —are available to Scouts who show performance in special areas.
+Many other advancement and recognitions—such as the 50-Miler Award, Aquatics Awards, Outdoor Ethics Awards, Crime Prevention Award, Emergency Preparedness Award and World Conservation Award —are available to Scouts who show performance in special areas.

 Scouts may earn the Den Chief Service Award for their service as a Cub Scout Den Chief.

 There are also several positions of responsibility within each troop, which is usually divided into patrols, with patrol leaders and assistant patrol leaders.
 The troop itself has a senior patrol leader as its youth leader, along with an assistant senior patrol leader, and several other positions of responsibility, such as scribe, quartermaster, librarian, instructor, historian and chaplain's aide.
 Holding some sort of responsibility in the troop is a requirement for higher advancement ranks.

 Order of the Arrow

-The Order of the Arrow (OA) is a program of the Boy Scout division of the Boy Scouts of America (BSA).
-It is the BSA's national honor society for experienced campers, based on American Indian traditions, and dedicated to the ideal of cheerful service.
+The Order of the Arrow is Scouting America's national honor society for experienced campers.

 Awards are separate and distinct from the membership levels of Ordeal and Brotherhood.
-Awards available through the Order of the Arrow include: Vigil Honor, Founder's Award, Distinguished Service Award, Lifetime Achievement Award, Red Arrow Award, E. Urner Goodman Camping Award, E. Urner Goodman, Scholarship Fund, National Service Award.
+Awards available through the Order of the Arrow include the Vigil Honor, Founder's Award, Distinguished Service Award, Lifetime Achievement Award, Red Arrow Award, E. Urner Goodman Camping Award, E. Urner Goodman, Scholarship Fund, National Service Award.
 Scholastic awards are also available to Arrowmen to aid in education expenses.